Lucyjpjones/LucyJones-resume/README.md

   - Used to format table for bugs in README file.

 - [**Lighthouse**](https://web.dev/measure/?gclid=Cj0KCQjwgo_5BRDuARIsADDEntTbdar9AKbypFb3lEsXY3jzIfnwdjJpcqxGon--H32hKNb1Obh5dccaAkLVEALw_wcB)
-  - Used to check how well my website performs and get tips on improving my users experience.
+  - Used to check how well my website performs and get tips on improving my user's experience.

 ---